Growing influence of Russia and China in the new European Parliament?

 This is a summary of the findings of a five-year research project on the foreign policy-related votes of members of the European Parliament (MEPs) in the Parliament's 9th term (2019-2024) and the first plenary session of the 10th term (2024-2029).
 This is a continuation of three studies we have published in recent years.
 Our aim was to assess the parties' attitudes towards authoritarian powers such as Russia and China that are trying to exert influence within the European Union.
 Therefore, we analyzed the votes of MEPs on 73 resolutions that were critical of Russia or China.
 Based on the votes in the 9th EP and the first vote on Ukraine in the 10th EP, we can project how these parties and their political groups will behave toward Russia and China in the remainder of the 10th EP.

-This is a summary of the full studay, which is availabe to download:
+This is a summary of the full study to be released soon.

 Key Points